 Permits RequiredTIMS Card (Trekking Information Management System) & Langtang National Park entry permit

-• Scenic mountain vistas, including views of Langtang Ri, Langtang Lirung, Dorje Lakpa, and Ganjala Peak
+• Breathtaking mountain views, including Langtang Ri, Langtang Lirung, Dorje Lakpa, and Ganjala Peak

-• Trekking through the “Valley of Glaciers” and Langtang National Park
+• Trekking through the stunning “Valley of Glaciers” and the diverse Langtang National Park

-• Opportunity to spot rare wildlife like the musk deer, Himalayan tahr, and the elusive red panda
+• Chance to spot rare wildlife such as the musk deer, Himalayan tahr, and the elusive red panda

-• Experiencing the rich Tibetan Buddhist culture and visiting ancient monasteries like Kyanjin Gompa and Langtang Gompa
+• Immersing in the rich Tibetan Buddhist culture with visits to ancient monasteries like Kyanjin Gompa and Langtang Gompa

-• Passing through scenic landscapes, including rhododendron and bamboo forests, alongside thundering waterfalls
+• Passing through picturesque landscapes, including forests of rhododendron and bamboo, with thundering waterfalls along the way

-• Climbing Tserko Ri (5,000m) for panoramic views of the Himalayas (optional)
+• An optional climb to Tserko Ri (5,000m) for a panoramic view of the majestic Himalayas

-• Staying in traditional teahouses and interacting with local Tamang, Newari, and Sherpa communities
+• Staying in cozy traditional teahouses while interacting with the friendly local Tamang, Newari, and Sherpa communities

-• Witnessing unique cultural practices, festivals, and way of life of the mountain people
+• Experiencing the unique cultural practices, festivals, and lifestyle of the mountain people

 3. Everest Panorama Trek